keithalewis/lac/README.md

 The function `{` pushes a new dictionary on the top of the stack and `}` deletes all entries added since the previous matching `{`.

-Key lookup is performed by seaching the dictionary stack.
+Key lookup is performed by searching the dictionary stack.
 If there are duplicate keys then the most recent value is returned.

 (Possible to return dictionaries?)